Adman/blog/_posts/2020-04-17-virtual-background.md

 # Let's kick it off

 The script below will do the job.
+Most of the code is taken from from Benjamin's blog.
+I've modified it to work with the repository we cloned in previous steps.
 There is an option `ONLY_DISPLAY` which you can set to `True` if you want to only display image in opencv window.

 Do not forget to